client9/client9-website-2017/content/post/serif-system-fonts.md

 ### Charter

-Charter is used as an alternate font on Macs for iBook and Safari Reader.
-It is a near drop-in replacement for Georgia and is a slightly lighter and uses tabular numbers.
+[Charter](https://en.m.wikipedia.org/wiki/Bitstream_Charter) is used as an alternate font on Macs for iBook and Safari's reader-mode.
+It is a near drop-in replacement for Georgia and is slightly lighter and uses tabular numbers.

 <p class="sample" style="font-family: Charter, monospace">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>